WJTV: History

-Programming

-Syndicated programming

-Syndicated programming on WJTV includes Dr. Phil, Family Feud, and Rachael Ray, among others.
-Syndicated programming on WJTV-DT2 includes The Doctors, 25 Words or Less, The Wendy Williams Show, Last Man Standing, and Family Guy, among others.

 News operation

 WHLT simulcasts its parent's weekday morning show and, beginning in December 2013, airs a full 30-minute 10 p.m. newscast produced within the WJTV studio that features stories submitted by WHLT reporters.
-The 10 p.m. newscast is anchored by WJTV personalities Melanie Christopher, Byron Brown, and chief meteorologist Ken South, and is specially produced for the Hattiesburg market.
+The 10 p.m. newscast is anchored by WJTV personalities Melanie Christopher, Byron Brown, and chief meteorologist Ken South, and is specially produced for the Hattiesburg market, which also acts as a southeastern Mississippi bureau for WJTV and Nexstar's stations throughout the state and border regions.

-The Hattiesburg station will sometimes share video footage with its parent when providing relevant, regional coverage of Mississippi.
-In this role, WHLT essentially acts as a bureau for WJTV.
-At some point in spring 2012, WJTV upgraded local news production to 16:9 enhanced definition widescreen.
+WHLT was included in WJTV's upgrade to widescreen news-gathering in the spring of 2012, with HD operations following several years later.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WJTV shut down its analog signal, over VHF channel 12, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 52, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to its analog-era VHF channel 12.